maearon/DotNetBoilerplate/README.md

 Entity Framework Core .NET Command-line Tools 9.0.5
-If you don't have a Migration yet, create your first migration: dotnet ef migrations add InitOrFixModel () System.PlatformNotSupportedException: LocalDB is not supported on this platform.
+If you don't have a Migration yet, create your first migration: rm -rf Migrations
+DOTNET_ROOT=$HOME/.dotnet $HOME/.dotnet/dotnet ef migrations add InitOrFixModel --verbose  --context ApplicationDbContext DOTNET_ROOT=$HOME/.dotnet $HOME/.dotnet/dotnet ef database update --context ApplicationDbContext System.PlatformNotSupportedException: LocalDB is not supported on this platform.
 (Ubuntu OS) ✅ Cause
 You are using Linux (Ubuntu), but the connection string in the app is using LocalDB, and LocalDB only works on Windows.